comsystan/comsystanj/description/sig-description.md

 ### Detrended fluctuation analysis
 - Computes Detrended fluctuation analysis.
 - Signals should be opened with the CSAJ Signal Opener
-- Optional surrogate data conversion
+- Optional surrogate data analysis
 - Evaluation of Entire signal or Subsequent/Gliding boxes
 - Note for Entire signal:
   - Maximal window size should not be larger than 1/3 of the signal length